Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 ![Azure PowerShell Account Sign In][azurepowershelllogin_image]

-If interactive authnetication cannot be supported in the session, then the `-UseDeviceAuthentication` argument will force the cmdlet to use a device code authentication flow instead, similar to the corresponding option in the Azure CLI credential.
+If interactive authentication cannot be supported in the session, then the `-UseDeviceAuthentication` argument will force the cmdlet to use a device code authentication flow instead, similar to the corresponding option in the Azure CLI credential.

 ### Authenticate the client in browsers